cuikp/AvRichTextBox/README.md

 RtfDomParser can be found at https://github.com/SourceCodeBackup/RtfDomParser, but for this project I had to manually modify it to use Avalonia.Media instead of System.Drawing

+**Added 2025/02/22:
+Internal binding was of the RTB itself to its viewmodel, which prevented external binding to UserControl properties (such as IsVisible).
+Internal binding is now to the immediate child (DockPanel "MainDP"), freeing up the properties of the UserControl itself.

+Also upgraded copy/paste to allow copying and pasting of paragraph breaks (\r), which were ignored before.